Global Communication in MPI: Many To Many

 Barrier

 When MPI_Barrier is invoked, each process pauses until all processes in the communicator group have called this function.
 The MPI_BARRIER is used to synchronize processes.
 It should be used sparingly, since it “serializes” a parallel program.
-Most of the global communication routines contain an implicit barrier so an explicit MPI_Barrier is not required.
+Most of the collective communication routines contain an implicit barrier so an explicit MPI_Barrier is not required.

 C++